HOUSTON BRAIN INJURY ATTORNEYS

 If you or a member of your family has suffered a severe injury to the head, there will likely be a legal battle to determine the compensation you need to cover the medical, emotional and financial costs of your injury.

 Brain injuries can be difficult to diagnose, and arguing these cases is often a complex task, but at The Injury Team, we have experience in these types of claims and a history of success.
-From calling witnesses who are experts in neurology, neuropsychiatry, neuropsychology, and psychiatry to economists and life planners who can explain the long-term costs of an injury, we are prepared to make your case clear.
+From calling witnesses who are experts in neurology and psychiatry, along with economists and life planners who can explain the long-term costs of an injury, we are prepared to make your case clear.

 Recovering from a brain injury also includes securing the proper medical attention for your related injuries may include, whiplash, broken bones, crush injuries, amputations, eye injuries and vision loss, spinal cord injuries, paralysis, breast implant injury, and more.

 According to the Center of Disease Control, (CDC), at least 1.7 million people suffer from Traumatic Brain Injuries (TBI) every year and an estimated 13.5 million people live with disabilities due to TBI's.
 Approximately three out of four of are considered "mild" forms of TBI, such as concussions.